-“Enter through the narrow gate, because the gate is wide and the way is spacious that leads to destruction, and there are many who enter through it.
-But the gate is narrow and the way is difficult that leads to life, and there are few who find it."
+But the gate is narrow and the way is difficult that leads to life, and there are few who find it.

-In works where God Is Evil (or at least impossibly strict), the road to Hell is sometimes defined to be so wide that people with basically slight or even no sin at all will end up there anyway.
-This is typically done to make sure that people will stick to a very straight and very narrow path, or at least try to.
-Some authors have taken this ease of entry into Hell Up to Eleven, making it not just easier, but almost automatically assured for everyone.
-In universes like these, All Sins Are Equal, which tends to lead into It Gets Easier, as once one is trivially doomed to Hell, doing some "worse" things will not change anything.
+The road to Hell is sometimes defined to be so wide that people with basically slight or even no sin at all will end up there anyway when they die.
+This is typically done to make sure that people will stick to a very straight and very narrow path, or at least try to; though it may also be a sign that whoever's upstairs is more than a little bit of a jerk, if not actively malevolent.
+Some authors have taken this ease of entry into Hell up a notch, making it not just easier, but almost automatically assured for everyone.

 In other words...